shapeoko/Docs/content/electronics.md

 Once everything has been successfully tested you should dismantle at least the terminal block connections and carefully set everything aside until it's needed.

-Once everything has been successfully assembled you should re-test jogging all the axes to ensure that movement is properly calibrated in terms of direction/rotation and distanfe travelled/number of steps/revolutions.
+Once everything has been successfully assembled you should re-test jogging all the axes to ensure that movement is properly calibrated in terms of direction/rotation and distance travelled/number of steps/revolutions.

 ###Next step [Wheels & Idlers](wheels.html)